Suspension For Unresolved Ticket

 Issued Outside Connecticut

-If you are issued a ticket outside Connecticut and you fail to answer by the due date or you miss a court date or other court deadline, the court will request Connecticut DMV to suspend your driving privilege.
-A notice of suspension will be mailed to the address of record.
-To avoid suspension, you must reopen your case with the court no later than the day prior to the date of suspension and submit a copy of the court receipt to the Driver Services Division.
+If you are issued a ticket in another state and you fail to answer by the due date, miss a court date, or miss any other court imposed deadline, the other state will request Connecticut DMV to suspend your driving privilege.
+A notice of suspension will be mailed to the address of record indicating the

-You must contact the out-of-state court indicated on or with your suspension notice to resolve the ticket and obtain your court receipt or other document issued by the court that indicates you have responded to the ticket.
+You must contact the out-of-state court to resolve the ticket and obtain a court receipt or other document issued by the court that indicates you have responded to the ticket.

 State of Connecticut